Financial Services Guide (FSG)

 16. Dispute Resolution

-QuietGrowth has an internal dispute resolution process in place to resolve any complaints or concerns you may have, quickly and fairly.
-Any complaints or concerns should be directed to the Complaints Officer by email to compliance@QuietGrowth.com.au, or by telephone to the telephone number provided in this FSG.
+QuietGrowth has an internal dispute resolution process in place to resolve any complaints or concerns you may have.
+We will respond to your complaint within seven days.
+Any complaints or concerns should be directed to the Complaints Officer by emailing [email protected].
+If you are unsatisfied with our resolution, complaints can be escalated to Bespoke Portfolio by emailing [email protected] or in writing at PO Box 1037, Hawksburn, Victoria 3142, Australia.

 A copy of that policy is available in the QuietGrowth website www.QuietGrowth.com.au.